manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/REPLACE.md

 `REPLACE` works similar to [INSERT](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md), but it marks the old document with the same ID as a new document as deleted before inserting a new document.

-If you use HTTP JSON protocol, 2 different request formats are available: a common Manticore query and an Elasticsearch-like one.
-You can see both formats demonstrated in the examples.
+When using the HTTP JSON protocol, two different request formats are available: a Manticore format and an Elasticsearch-like format.
+Both formats can be seen in the provided examples.

 <!-- intro -->
 ##### SQL: